dbvis-ukon/LLMSurver/README.md

 ```

 ## How to use LLMSurver
-After installation and accessing the url, the web application is ready to be used:
+After installation and accessing the URL, the web application is ready to be used:

 ![0-initial-state](docs/01.png)

 ### 1. Import paper corpus
-First upload some papers; this can be done with a .bib file or by pasting a DOI or BibTeX using the first or second button above the table.
+First, upload some papers.
+This can be done with a .bib file or by pasting a DOI or BibTeX using the first or second button above the table.

 ![01-paper-table](docs/02.png)

 ### 2. Add LLMs

 Using the button in the top right of the page, you can add new LLMs or modify existing ones.
 A host, model name, key, and further parameters (e.g. temperature etc.) can be set.
-If you run a local LLM on your machine, use `host.docker.internal` instead of `localhost` as hostname.
+If you run a local LLM on your machine, use `host.docker.internal` instead of `localhost` as the hostname.

 ![02-add-llms](docs/03.png)

 ### 3. Define and start the classification

 After defining LLMs, a run name, a prompt, and selecting the models of interest, the run can be started.
-In parallel, every paper is passed to the corresponding LLMs with the defined prompt, the results are stored in the database, and visualized live in the frontend.
+In parallel, every paper is passed to the corresponding LLMs with the defined prompt; the results are stored in the database and visualized live in the Frontend.

 ![03-start-run](docs/04.png)

 ### 4. Interact with results

-When the run is completed, the results can be viewed, statistics can be analyzed, and the concensus scheme can be adapted until a sufficient classification has been reached.
-Further, the prompt can be improved and a new run can be started.
+When the run is completed, the results can be viewed, statistics can be analyzed, and the consensus scheme can be adapted until a sufficient classification has been reached.
+Further, the prompt can be improved, and a new run can be started.

 ![04-results](docs/05.png)